LAB 4A: If the Line Fits…

 variable.– If you had to predict the height of someone in the LA area, what single height would you choose and why?

 – Would you describe this as a good guess?
-What might you try and improve your predictions?
+What might you try to improve your predictions?

 Predicting heights knowing arm spans